sahansera/sahansera/README.md

 ### Hi there, I'm Sahan 👋

 - 🔭  I’m currently working on revamping [sahansera.dev](https://sahansera.dev/)
-- 🌱  I’m currently learning Kubernetes
+- 🌱  I’m currently learning Kubernetes and Go
 - 🤔  I’m looking for help with building prod systems with Kubernetes
 - 💬  Ask me about my favorite programming language
 - 📫  How to reach me: [sahansera.dev](https://sahansera.dev/about/)